Zaw-Thet-Naing/Algorithm-Visualizer/README.md

 - You can start sorting by clicking on the `Start Sorting` button.
 - By clicking the `Refresh Array` button, you can reset the array into a new array.
 It can also be used to stop the sorting process.
 - Users can compare the time complexity of each algorithm by looking up the timer which is one of the features in this project.

-#### How to wander around the directory

-Every implementation of each algorithm can be found in the `algorithms` folder under `src`.
-Under `src`, `App.js` is the main component of my program's logic and then, it is exported to `index.js` which is the React main component, responsible for rendering.
-In `App.css`, the main style component of the app, styles specific to `App.js` are implemented.

 #### Certain code design choice